These sections of the M8 could shut during COP26 amid security concerns over VIPs stuck in 'slow-moving traffic'

-COP26: Sections of M8 motorway could shut during climate summit amid VIP security concerns for Queen, Pope and Joe Biden
+COP26: Sections of M8 motorway could shut during climate summit amid VIP security concerns for Queen and Joe Biden

 Sections of the M8 motorway could be shut to commuters during the COP26 climate summit in Glasgow next month, amid security concerns over VIPs being caught in slow-moving traffic.

-It comes as authorities confirmed United States president Joe Biden and his entourage will be staying in Edinburgh for the conference, along with the Queen and Pope Francis.
+It comes as authorities confirmed United States president Joe Biden and his entourage will be staying in Edinburgh for the conference along with the Queen.

+It is understood Pope Francis, who will not lead the Vatican delegation, may still visit Scotland.

 Transport sources said drivers faced delays of up to 30 minutes on the M8 in Glasgow on November 1 and 2 if world leaders and their international delegations travelled via the motorway to reach the summit.